Skip to main content

 Key takeaways

-• An image is a static blueprint; a container is a running instance of that blueprint.
+• Image = static blueprint.
+Container = running instance of that blueprint.

-• Use volumes for persistent data – container filesystem is ephemeral.
+• Use volumes for persistent data; container filesystem changes are ephemeral.